What is ERP? Definition, Industry-Specific Uses & Examples

 Lack of Leadership Experience

-While implementing ERP, it’s always a good idea to have someone on the team who knows what they’re doing.
-If nobody from the team has been a part of an ERP implementation team previously, you can always hire external consultants who can guide you through the entire process.
+When you're implementing ERP, it always helps to have someone on the team who's done it before.
+If nobody on your team has been part of an ERP implementation, you can bring in external consultants to guide you through the whole process.

 Poor Project Management

-Success of the voyage depends on the captain more than the crew.
-Sure, the crew does most of the work but to no avail if the captain steers the ship into an iceberg.
-Make sure that the ERP team is led by a project manager who is not just skilled, but also level headed and committed to the project.
+Success depends on the captain as much as the crew.
+Sure, the crew does most of the work, but it's all for nothing if the captain steers the ship into an iceberg.
+Make sure your ERP team is led by a project manager who's skilled, level-headed, and genuinely committed to the project.

 "An experienced project manager with an inexperienced team is any day better than an inexperienced project manager with a stellar team."